johnnaumann/johnnaumann/README.md

 #### 👋 Who am I?

-Developer, writer, and generative artist exploring the intersection of code and creativity
+Developer, researcher, and generative artist exploring the intersection of code and creativity

 #### 🚀 What I'm up to